allentv/MilestoneProject2/README.md

 1. Be able to easily navigate through the site with minimum difficulty</br>
 The site design used straight forward user friendly step-by-step guides to help the user navigate the options with minimum difficulty.
-This was achieved by the use of modals and text change.
+This was achieved by the use of modals and text changes.
 For example once the user selected "click here to play' a modal would open to allow the user input the next requirement being level select.
-Also the text "click here to play" changes to "match the cards".
+Also the text "click here to play" changes to "match the cards" indicating that the game has started.
 2. Be able to modify settings to suit user requirement</br>
 This was primarily achieved by providing a level select option which would change difficulty levels.
 There is also a sound on/off and restart button to modify settings.
 3. Have feedback on how well the user is performing</br>
 This was achieved by audio and visual means.
 Firsly a specific audio can be heard if the match is correct or not.
-Secondly a counter is provided indicating how many turns have been taken which can be used as a baseline for future attempts.
+Secondly a counter is provided indicating how many turns have been taken which can be used as a baseline for future game attempts.
 4. Have a fun experience while playing.</br>
-This was achieved by using Starwars design which made the game more visually apealing.
+This was achieved by using Star Wars design which made the game more visually appealing.
-5. Be exposed to general Starwars character facts</br>
+5. Be exposed to general Star Wars character facts</br>
-This was achieved by using Starwars API from https://swapi.dev/.
+This was achieved by using Star Wars API from https://swapi.dev/.
 This would provide a random character fact highlighting the characters name, height, weight, and hair-clour.